juliacordero/turbo-barnacle/README.md

 # turbo-barnacle
 RAIN DROP DROP TOP
 In the first week she learned Javascript, HTML, and CSS.
 She hates CSS.
 But Javascript is ok.
 Python is much better.
 Christine is awesome! :)
-Follow twitch.tv/kiddlazy for some EPIC fortnite content
+fOLLoW twitch.tv/kiddlazy fOr sOmE EPIC FoRtNiTe cOnTeNt